-Iowa Vocational Rehabilitation Services and the Iowa Department of Education (IDoE) both share responsibility to prepare students with disabilities for successful community employment.
-As referenced, a current Memorandum of Agreement (MoA) defines the responsibilities of both divisions.
-This MoA is designed to facilitate the integration and coordination of transition services from school to post-secondary education and/or employment for individuals with disabilities who are enrolled in secondary education, and are eligible or potentially eligible (PE) to receive vocational rehabilitation services.
+Iowa Vocational Rehabilitation Services and the DE both share responsibility to prepare students with disabilities for successful community employment.
+As referenced, a current MoA defines the responsibilities of both divisions.
+This MoA is designed to facilitate the integration and coordination of transition services from school to post-secondary education and/or employment for individuals with disabilities who are enrolled in secondary education, and are eligible or PE to receive vocational rehabilitation services.
 The intent of the MoA is to define the responsibilities of both divisions within a tiers system of support, provide for efficient and effective utilization of agencies' resources; minimize duplication; and delineate a basis for continuous, effective working relationships between the two agencies.